faiverson/AngularBP/tools.md

 Bower can also update all of our packages for us at a later date, though that and its many other awesome features are beyond the scope of this simple overview.

-One last thing to note is that packages installed with Bower are not standardized, so we cannot automatically add them to the build process; anything installed with Bower (or placed in the `vendor/` directory manually) *must* be added to your `build.config.js` file manually; look for the Bower libs included in `ngBoilerplate` by default in there to see what I mean.

-## Where to Go From Here

-That's it!
-Now that you have a basic understanding of the tools involved, read through the [main README](README.md) to dive another level deeper and apply what you've learned for great good.
-I promise it will all make sense it short order.

-Happy programming!